International Safe Harbor Privacy Principles: Background history

 In 1980, the OECD issued recommendations for protection of personal data in the form of eight principles.
 These were non-binding and in 1995, the European Union (EU) enacted a more binding form of governance, i.e. legislation, to protect personal data privacy in the form of the Data Protection Directive.

-According to the Data Protection Directive, companies operating in the European Union are not permitted to send personal data to "third countries" outside the European Economic Area, unless they guarantee adequate levels of protection, "the data subject himself agrees to the transfer" or "if Binding corporate rules or Standard Contractual Clauses have been authorised."
+According to the Data Protection Directive, companies operating in the European Union are not permitted to send personal data to "third countries" outside the European Economic Area, unless they guarantee adequate levels of protection, "the data subject himself agrees to the transfer" or "if Binding Corporate Rules or Standard Contractual Clauses have been authorised."
 The latter means that privacy protection can be at an organizational level, where a multinational organization produces and documents its internal controls on personal data or they can be at the level of a country if its laws are considered to offer protection equal to the EU.

-The Safe Harbour Privacy Principles were developed between 1998 and 2000.
+The Safe Harbor Privacy Principles were developed between 1998 and 2000.
 Key player was the Art.
-29 Working Party, at that time chaired by the Italian Data Protection Authority www.garanteprivacy.it President Prof. Stefano Rodotà, one of the fathers of the privacy framework in Europe, helped by the Italian Data Protection Authority Secretary General Mr. Giovanni Buttarelli, lately appointed as European Data Protection Supervisor (EDPS).
-Safe Harbour Principles were designed to prevent private organizations within the European Union or United States which store customer data from accidentally disclosing or losing personal information.
+29 Working Party, at that time chaired by the Italian Data Protection Authority www.garanteprivacy.it.
+President Prof. Stefano Rodotà, one of the fathers of the privacy framework in Europe, helped by the Italian Data Protection Authority Secretary General Mr. Giovanni Buttarelli, lately appointed as European Data Protection Supervisor (EDPS).
+Safe Harbor Principles were designed to prevent private organizations within the European Union or United States which store customer data from accidentally disclosing or losing personal information.
 US companies could opt into a program and be certified if they adhered to seven principles and 15 frequently asked questions and answers per the Directive.
-In July 2000, the European Commission (EC) decided that US companies complying with the principles and registering their certification that they met the EU requirements, the so-called "safe harbour scheme", were allowed to transfer data from the EU to the US.
-This is referred to as the Safe Harbour decision.
+In July 2000, the European Commission (EC) decided that US companies complying with the principles and registering their certification that they met the EU requirements, the so-called "safe harbor scheme", were allowed to transfer data from the EU to the US.
+This is referred to as the Safe Harbor decision.